 To help us protect our team and in support of our compliance with applicable Occupational Safety and Health Administration (OSHA) standards, it is imperative that formalin, formaldehyde, and other chemical preservatives are removed from any waste sent to or picked up by Stericycle.

-Similarly, to help protect their workplace, customers should follow these best practices:
+Similarly, to help protect their own workplace, customers should follow these best practices:

-To ensure your organization correctly packages its pathological wastes, it can help to consult with an RMW management expert like Stericycle.
+To ensure your organization properly handles its pathological wastes, it can help to consult with an RMW management expert like Stericycle.
 For further information regarding our Waste Acceptance Policies, please contact your local Stericycle representative.